Effective 8/30/2021 thru 8/28/2022

 Normally I hold two recitals each year, a Fall Recital in November or December and a Spring Recital in April or May.
 Normally, I will also have group classes at various times during the year.
 Due to the pandemic, I am not sure if these will be able to take place in the typical way or at all.
 I also belong to Cypress Creek Music Teachers Association, which sponsors various events.
 These are in question, as well, although the Music Theory Test will take place in a modified form.
 Due to the uncertain situation for these events, students are not required to participate in any this year.

 It is strongly encouraged that students have an acoustic piano at home.
-Some keyboards can work okay, but students get the most out of studying piano by practicing on an acoustic piano.
+Quality keyboards can work okay, but students get the most out of studying piano by practicing on an acoustic piano.
 If a keyboard is chosen instead, the keyboard must be full size and have weighted keys.
 Very early, students will need the full range of a piano keyboard.
 Additionally, learning piano requires considerable strength & agility in the muscles that operate the fingers and move the hand around; the resistance of the keys due to their weight and the weight of the piano action is the primary means by which students develop that strength & agility.

 For the pros & cons of pianos & keyboards, please go to the Pianos & Keyboards page.